billdonner/HdBandsite/README.md

-# The AboutHalfDead.com WebSite Content Lives Here
+# The AboutHalfDead.com WebSite Publisher Lives Here

 <p align="center">
 <img src="https://billdonner.com/images/hdsite/HdSite1024x1024.png" width="300" max-width="90%" alt="Publish" />
 </p>

+#### Scan Music and Build A New Site

+This is a Swift Package that generates a specfic site for a working band, in this case AboutHalfDead.com

+- [gigaudiosite](https://github.com/billdonner/GigSiteAudio) builds markdown assets for any band
+- [linkgrubber](https://github.com/billdonner/LinkGrubber) scans remote sites for music files
+- [Publish](https://github.com/JohnSundell/Publish) static site generator in Swift

 ## How It Works

 Here's the basic plan:

-### After a Recording Session, The Music Files are Uploaded Via FTP
+### After a Recording Session Music Files are Uploaded Via FTP
 The Audio Engineer uploads them into http://AboutHalfDead.com/audio/YEAR/MM-DD-YY Custom images and text can also be placed in these directories to affect the visuals for the playback page of the session.

-### When Activated, The LinkGrubber Crawls Looking for Music and Other Assets
-All the resulting metadata is used to generated a set of Markdown files, one per Recording Session.

-### The Publish/Plot Packages by John Sundell Are Used to Generate A Static WebSite
-The Markdown files are Published using these Swift Packages.
-The result is a static website that can be deployed anywhere, or on localhost:8000
+Specifications are at https://github.com/billdonner/GigSiteAudio

+###  This Program is Run To Generate A New Website

+The Website has all of the new audio bits.
+This program only runs under Xcode.
+The website can be viewed locally under at http://localhost:8000

 ### The New Static Web Site is Deployed to the AboutHalfDead.com domain via FTP

 Once happy with the local version, the entire pile is uploaded back to the main domain.
 This effectively paves over everthing that was there before, so be very careful.

-## Lots to Do

-The Publish system seems to only run in an osx environment.

-I tried to build a swiftui frontend but quickly realized that ShellOut wont work under non - osx platforms.

-The Website that Publish builds is a swift Package and cant add targets to that so I built a plain mac app and try to hoist all this code into that but it still doesnt really work

-So I am resolved to use this as is, right from here.